What is OER?

 Hear Fort Hays State University Student Body President, Mark Faber give an address to the February 2022 Kansas OER Summit attendees about how OER impacts students.
 Click here to listen to his speech.

-Statewide OER Steering Committee
+Statewide Open Up Learning Kansas Steering Committee

 OER & Estimating Student Savings Developed in January 2022, the OER Steering Committee recommendation outlines a formula for estimating savings resulting from OER use in KBOR System institutions.
 While it's difficult, if not impossible to accurately capture savings due to a variety of factors, the Steering Committee members believe that Kansas System institutions benefit from a common method to estimate savings, when appropriate and possible.
 This paper outlines our recommendations, sites other research and policies around estimating cost savings, and explains the rationale behind developing this formula. |